Are You Ensuring Data Protection to Your Customers?

-Have you ever thought of, that how companies like Facebook or other online services do not charge you for using their services and still earning in billions?
-It’s the game of data, these companies use customer data to understand customer expectations and behavior through which next move can be predicted.
-Think when you visit a grocery store daily for purchasing an item and the next day the owner of shop keeps an item on its desk which you were thinking to purchase.
+Have you ever thought of, that how companies like Facebook or other online services do not charge you for using their services and still earn billions?
+It’s the game of data, these companies use customer data to understand customer expectations and behavior through which the next move can be predicted.
+Think of when you visit a grocery store daily for purchasing an item and the next day the owner of the shop keeps an item on its desk that you were thinking to purchase.
 What will be your reaction- surprise or shock? it’s like attaching a GPS tracker to track your every move.
-When more than 450 million records of Facebook user’s data got leaked, first thing that came in the mind of every Facebook user was “Is our Data Protected”?
+When more than 450 million records of Facebook users’ data got leaked, the first thing that came to mind of every Facebook user was “Is our Data Protected”?

 What should companies do?

 Companies while disposing or using consumer data can ensure data privacy by:

 • Bringing Transparency about how they intend to use consumer data.

 • Allowing consumers to easily opt out of sharing data